Graham Hawkins: Preston North End

 Hawkins joined Preston North End for a £35,000 transfer fee on 13 January 1968.
-After a slow start to his Deepdale career, primarily due to injury, he became a regular in the starting eleven and was appointed captain by manager Jimmy Milne at the young age of 21.
-However he would relinquish the captaincy after finding it too much of a burden.
+After a slow start to his Deepdale career, primarily due to injury, he became a regular in the starting eleven.
+He was appointed captain by manager Jimmy Milne at the young age of 21.
+However, he would relinquish the captaincy after finding it too much of a burden.
 Preston finished the 1967–68 season just one place above the Second Division relegation zone, before rising to 14th-place in 1968–69 under the stewardship of Bobby Seith, with Hawkins making 42 appearances in all competitions.
 He was selected by Jimmy Armfield to tour Asia and New Zealand with an England "A" team in the summer of 1969, taking the place of the absent Alan Bloor, for five uncapped matches in Hong Kong, Bangkok, Kuala Lumpur, Tahiti and New Zealand.

 Preston finished bottom of the division in 1969–70, though finished only three points short of safety, and Seith was dismissed.
 Hawkins put in a transfer request, as did many of his teammates, but the board asked him to reconsider.
-New manager Alan Ball reappointed Hawkins as club captain and Hawkins this time felt experienced enough to accept the role.
+New manager Alan Ball reappointed Hawkins as club captain and Hawkins, this time, felt experienced enough to accept the role.
 He was an ever-present as the "Lilywhites" made an immediate return to the second tier, winning the Third Division championship by a one-point margin over Fulham in 1970–71.
 Ball valued his captain at £150,000.

 Preston finished 18th in the Second Division in the 1971–72 season, with the highlight of the campaign coming in the FA Cup, where they came close to taking Manchester United to a replay.
-Hawkins missed the match with injury and Ball stated that Preston could have got a positive result from the match had Hawkins been able to play.
+Hawkins missed the match with an injury, and Ball stated that Preston could have got a positive result if Hawkins had played.
 Ball was sacked in February 1973 and Preston ended the 1972–73 season above the relegation zone only on goal average.
 Hawkins was upset at Ball's sacking and felt that his successor, Frank Lord, confused the players with his tactics.
 Despite former World Cup winner Bobby Charlton being appointed as manager, Preston continued to decline and were relegated at the end of the 1973–74 season, with Nobby Stiles – another World Cup winner – taking Hawkins place as club captain.
 Plymouth Argyle and Blackburn Rovers made bids for Hawkins in January 1974, though he rejected the former as he did not wish to relocate to the south coast.